magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 # Tutorial 12 - Don't Repeat Yourself

-In the [latest tutorial][1] we implemented a very crude server-side validator for the `loginForm` which exercises the same kind of syntactic rules previously implemented on the client-side.
+In the [latest tutorial][1] we implemented a very crude server-side validator for the Login Form which exercises the same kind of syntactic rules previously implemented on the client-side.

 One of our long term objectives is to eliminate any code duplication